I’m Tired Of Being Single: How To Find Companionship

 The most important thing to do to find companionship is to remain open.
 This can mean several things.

 For one thing, it means looking for companionship in places other than romantic relationships.
 If you need companionship, thinking that you can only get it from a romantic relationship can mean being lonelier than you need to be between relationships.
-That can do things to you that will make it even harder for you to find the next one.
 For companionship outside of romantic relationships, consider strengthening your ties with friends and family.
 That can help to get you through the lean times as well as help you to solidify relationships that can help support you and your future partner.

 It also means that sometimes the best way to find lasting love is not to go looking for it.
 Sometimes, people are so desperate for companionship that they launch themselves into a relationship with the next person who comes along.
 This is seldom a good way to find a lasting relationship.
 You're better off being single for as long as it takes to find the person who's right for you.
 It may seem hard, but it can spare you heartache in the future.